 Pany Nazari, PT, DPT, BCB-PMD, PRPC

 Founder and CEO of PhysioWellnessVA, Dr. Pany Nazari received her BS degree in 1994 from Howard University in Washington, D.C., and her doctorate degree in 2016 from Northeastern University in Boston, MA.
 For the first decade of her career she focused on mastering the assessment and treatment of a variety of orthopedic issues, with a focus on the spine, sacro-iliac joint, and pelvis.
 Since 2005, Pany has dedicated her educational and clinical concentration on pelvic floor rehabilitation.
 Her passion is to use various forms of biofeedback in conjunction with manual therapy along with a strong emphasis on patient education to facilitate optimal function for individuals.
-She is a fellow and has been board certified in the use of Biofeedback for Pelvic Muscle Disorders since 2005 and holds certification as a Pelvic Rehabilitation Practitioner from the Herman and Wallace Pelvic Rehabilitation Institute.
+She is a fellow and has been board certified in the use of Biofeedback for Pelvic Muscle Disorders since 2005.

-Pany truly believes that knowledge is power; as mentioned, she has a strong focus on education and increasing awareness of the importance of pelvic health among the community, physicians and other practitioners.
-Aside from teaching for Herman and Wallace Rehab Institute, she has recently been appointed as a clinical instructor for George Washington University in the Department of Physical Therapy and Health Care Science.
-She is also continuously expanding her own knowledge by attending various conferences and is a member of the International Pelvic Pain Society, National Vulvodynia Association, and International Society for the Study of Women’s Sexual Health.
+Pany truly believes that knowledge is power; she has a strong focus on education and increasing awareness of the importance of pelvic health among the community, physicians and other practitioners.
+She is also continuously expanding her own knowledge by attending various conferences, serving as a member of the International Pelvic Pain Society and National Vulvodynia Association, and was named a fellow by the International Society for the Study of Women’s Sexual Health in 2022.
 She is direct access certified in the state of Virginia.

 Dr. Nazari established a tremendously well respected pelvic rehab program at her local hospital from the ground up, where she worked for 18 years.
 In 2017, Dr. Nazari created PhysioWellnessVA to bring her specialization and expertise to a more intimate setting.
 Over her 25-year tenure, she has served thousands of patients in the Northern Virginia area.